-Tidal and wind driven currents typically exceed 2 knots such that features of interest can move 70 km in the 24 hours between observations made with a LEO ocean color imager.
-Models of coastal ocean dynamics used to track plankton blooms require <30 min time steps and 300 m to 4 km spatial resolution to resolve the coastal physics which are driving these changes.
-Hourly data from GEO-CAPE will make it possible to validate the biological dynamics within these models and advance our understanding of phytoplankton dynamics in the coastal ocean.
+Tidal and wind driven currents typically exceed 2 knots and harmful algal blooms or other features of interest can move 70 km in the 24 hours between samples with a LEO ocean color imager.
+Models of coastal ocean dynamics have been used to track plankton blooms, and the models require 30 min time steps and 300 m spatial resolution to resolve the coastal physics which is driving these changes.
+Hourly data from GEO-CAPE will make it possible to add biological dynamics to these models, validate these models, and advance our understanding of phytoplankton dynamics in the coastal ocean.

 3. What is the role of continental margins in the global cycles of carbon and nitrogen (including global primary productivity)?
-What are the sources/pathways, forms, and fates of carbon and nitrogen to rivers, estuaries, and continental shelves?
+What are the sources/pathways, forms and fates of carbon and nitrogen to rivers, estuaries, and continental shelves?
 What is the contribution of terrigenous organic matter exported to the coastal ocean and to the open ocean?

 The coastal ocean is an important component of the global ocean carbon cycle.
 Although the coastal zone is less than 10% of the surface area of the global ocean, 25-50% of the global marine photosynthesis occurs in the coastal ocean (Muller-Karger, 2001).
 Carbon fixed through photosynthesis in the coastal ocean is strongly influenced by complex physical and biological controls on nutrient supply and light availability.
 The air-sea exchange of carbon dioxide depends on both physical transport processes in the atmosphere and ocean as well biological uptake.
 The riverine carbon flux from land to ocean is significant; in the coastal ocean of the United States, it is 10-30% of the landatmosphere carbon flux (Pacala, 2001).
 Estimates of the export of carbon to the deep ocean and sediments in the coastal zone range from 30% (Karl et al., 1996) to 80% (Walsh, 1991) of the global value.
 Carbon exchange between the continental margin and the deep-sea (including land-to-ocean transport of carbon) is poorly understood because it is often small and when larger, takes place episodically.
 The uncertainty associated with these and other estimates are large, indicating our lack of understanding and knowledge.
-As a result, key questions still remain as to whether coastal regions are an overall net source or sink for atmospheric CO2 on an annual basis (Borges et al. 2005; Cai et al. 2006).
+As a result, key questions still remain as to whether coastal regions are an overall net source or sink for atmospheric $CO_2$ on an annual basis (Ianson & Allen, 2002).